dominicdayta/lrt_simulations/README.md

   cdf<-cbind(h$breaks[2:NROW(h$breaks)],cumdensity)
 ```

-The reason why a cumulative density had to be constructed was because I use this to do inverse sampling on the from a Uniform(0,1) distribution on lines 127 to 134, such that I am not simply taking the actual observed passenger traffic on that hour and station, but taking a random sample from a distribution constructed out of that data:
+The reason why a cumulative density had to be constructed was because I use this to do inverse sampling from a Uniform(0,1) distribution on lines 127 to 134, such that I am not simply taking the actual observed passenger traffic on that hour and station, but taking a random sample from a distribution constructed out of that data:

 ```r
 sampled<-runif(1,0,1)